wessenstam/FrameOnAHV_Bootcamp/manage/manage.rst

 #.
 Select an alternate background image (or upload your own) to visually differentiate the two Launchpads.

    If Account Administrators wish to deliver individual applications (common when supporting task work or delivering applications into an existing desktop environment such as a corporate laptop), then an application Launchpad is appropriate.
 For user groups that are more comfortable with a desktop (even if it is non-persistent session and user data and files need to be persisted in a file server or cloud storage), then the Account Administrator can offer a Desktop Launchpad.

+#.
+After you've finished making any customizations to your Launchpad, click **Save**.

 Exploring Settings
 ++++++++++++++++++